Are you looking for the best Memory Palace book to help you keep your memory razor-sharp?

 One additional example is The Memory Palace: A Memoir by artist and children’s book author Mira Bartok, which talks about her traumatic brain injury after an accident, finding her mother who suffers from schizophrenia in a women’s shelter, and a poignant comment Bartok hears at her mother’s memorial service.
 Here, Bartok uses a Memory Palace as a metaphor.

-However, learning something by reading a long book may not be everyone’s cup of tea.
-Unless you diligently make notes and push yourself to try out the instructions, your memory palace book will end up being just a dusty one on your bookshelf.
+Learning something by reading a long book may not be everyone’s cup of tea.
+Unless you diligently make notes and push yourself to try out the instructions, your chosen Memory Palace book will end up being just a dusty one on your bookshelf.

-What could be more achievable is to make a few small lifestyle changes, or learn from online videos and courses that you can re-read quickly or listen to any time.
+What could be more achievable is this: Make a few small lifestyle changes, or learn from online videos and courses that you can re-read quickly or listen to any time.

 3 Better, Alternative Ways to Improve Your Memory